 - Tus zonas de peligro: The consonants s, z and c

 First, refresh your memory of the song by listening to it again (you know you want to!):

 The remix features Justin Bieber singing in both English and Spanish.
 Bieber was generally praised for his Spanish pronunciation in the recording.
 However, maybe you saw the video of him forgetting all the words while singing live and mumbling a bunch of gibberish.

-Now, let’s move on to the pronunciation.
+Now, to avoid being like Bieber, let’s move on to the pronunciation.

 When pronouncing Spanish as an English speaker, it’s important to pay attention to certain subtle differences.
 Perfecting these can take your Spanish speaking to a more advanced level.